OpenStackweb/osf-website/src/pages/about/board/index.md

       OpenStack.
 I've helped  integrate other open infrastructure projects into our commercial offering.</p>

       <p>By fostering OpenStack at it’s early days in 2011, it has helped improve the project and our  service as a whole.
 I’ve been a contributor to the project since and I have contributed code  to almost every release of OpenStack since then.
-I've also served as PTL for Puppet OpenStack,  continue to serve as a PTL for OpenStack-Ansible and serve on the technical commitee,  chairing tthe commitee for a term.
+I've also served as PTL for Puppet OpenStack,  continue to serve as a PTL for OpenStack-Ansible and serve on the technical committee,  chairing tthe committee for a term.
     linkedin: https://linkedin.com/in/mdnaser
     name: Mohammed Naser
     openStack: https://www.openstack.org/community/members/profile/8899